 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What does PXE stand for and how does it work?
+What is PXE and how does it work?

 Open an interactive chat with Bash

-How do I access the BIOS to change the boot order?
+How do you access and modify the BIOS/UEFI boot order?

 Open an interactive chat with Bash